 Enjoy this amazing live performance of Million Dollar Man

-Savor this live performance of Lana Del Rey which is one for the books!
-Philadelphia seems like a rowdy crowd, and they understandably went berserk when Lana Del Rey started improvising in the middle, blowing the roof off with the powerful contralto.
-Her musicians were enjoying the performance, too, as Blake right behind her started shaking his had.
-Thanx to the Lana Del Rey team for delivering a layered, sonic experience on this tour, the instruments in balance complimenting Lana’s voice, which can become soft and ethereal in parts, so they don’t drown her out.
-And thanx to the wonderful fans who post videos of the live performances on Youtube!
+Savor this live performance of Lana Del Rey . . . one for the books, as Lana Del Rey confidently near silences a rowdy Philadelphia crowd with subtle lingering notes and rhythm change-ups on her popular standard, Million Dollar Man.
+The tough Philly audience went bonkers as Byron Thomas set the tone laying down bluesy keyboard improvisations.
+The audience knew it was in for something special!
+The songstress built up to the climax, changing up the rhythm on some phrases, lingering on a note here and adding unexpected emphasis there, until her powerful contralto cut through the sing along voices from seemingly out of nowhere, and blew the roof off and caved the walls in!
+See if you can spot the place . . .
+Her fellow musicians were enjoying the performance, too, as Blake Lee right behind her shook his head.
+Lana’s voice, which is soft and ethereal in parts, isn’t drowned out by the layered orchestation delivering the final sonic punch line.
+Thanx to the wonderful fans who post videos of the live performances on Youtube!
 Annie Ta posted almost the entire live performance at the Skyline Stage at the Mann theatre in Philadelphia on May 11th, 2014, with setlist linked song by song to the video, so you can choose your favorite song.
+Thanx, Annie Ta!

 Ref: Annie Ta Youtube channel

 Matt Cutts Blog – Start an embedded YouTube video at a certain timestamp

 Thanx to Michael Berkens to highlight BitCoins’ explosive popularity, and to theDomains for the references on sales and Boston registratrions, in two years of Coin domain reported Sales: